ruby/stringio/doc/stringio/stringio.md

 either of the following may be suffixed to any of the string read/write modes above:

 - `'t'`: Text;
-  sets the default external encoding to Encoding::UTF_8.
+  initializes the encoding as Encoding::UTF_8.
 - `'b'`: Binary;
-  sets the default external encoding to Encoding::ASCII_8BIT.
+  initializes the encoding as Encoding::ASCII_8BIT.

 If neither is given, the stream defaults to text data.